denisse-orellana/strains/README.md

 end
 ```

-* In the rails console is checked:
+* In the rails console can be checked as:

 ```
 Strain.new.wines